hedgerow512/InstagramProfileDownloader/README.md

 When using an application like this, there is always a risk of getting your Instagram account banned.
 In my personal experience, I've never had this happen to me, but there is always a risk.
 So, if you don't want to take any chances, I'd suggest creating a burner Instagram account in a different browser you can import cookies from.

 ### Limitations
--This program cannot download any deleted media or expired stories.
++This program cannot download any deleted media or expired stories.

--So far, there is no way to see the download progress.
++So far, there is no way to see the download progress.
 No confirmation.
 No nothing.
 Once you click the "Download Profile" button, the program will appear frozen until the download is complete.